eshajulka/BC-COMS-1016.github.io/final-project.md

 ## 3. Exploratory Data Analysis
 > Visualize, and then quantify!

-In this section you will create visualization exploring the dataset.
+In this section you will create visualizations exploring the dataset.
 The main goal in this section is to not only present the plots and tables but to also convey to the readers what information they should be taking away from the plots and tables.
 You should create 4 visualizations: 2 plots and 2 tables.
 Please create plots and tables that you believe best summarize the data and are most related to your hypothesis testing and prediction question.